Broondoon/build-stats/README.md

-# build-stats
+# SiteReady
 SENG 480A Startup Programming project repository.
-Build Stats - bridging the construction communication gap with better data.
+SiteReady - bridging the construction communication gap between office and worksite.

 The **Project Page** can be found [here](https://buildstatscommunication.wordpress.com/).